One-com/digest/README.md

 policy (such as redirects, cookies, auth) as configured on the client.

-If Username and Password are specified, Do performs HTTP Digest authentication against the web server
+If Username and Password are specified in the client, Do performs HTTP Digest authentication against the web server

 An error is returned if caused by client policy (such as CheckRedirect), or failure to speak HTTP (such as a network connectivity problem).
 A non-2xx